jmelett/pyfx/README.md

 - Add Matplot/Plot.ly support.
 See also following [tutorial](http://www.randalolson.com/2014/06/28/how-to-make-beautiful-data-visualizations-in-python-with-matplotlib/).
 - Implement proxy class for backtesting, which will first check if data is available locally and only then fetch/save via API.
-- Implement usage of ETags to reduce traffic/latency
+- Implement usage of ETags to reduce traffic/latency.
-- Prepare Makefile
+- Prepare Makefile.

 # Installation